Pat Metheny: Six-string and twelve-string electric

 Metheny was an early proponent of the twelve-string guitar in jazz.
 During his 1975 tour with the Gary Burton "Quartet" (five people, including Metheny), he primarily played electric twelve-string guitar against the six-string work of resident guitarist Mick Goodrick.

 Prior to Metheny, Pat Martino had used the electric twelve-string guitar on a studio album, Desperado, and John McLaughlin had used a double-neck electric guitar with the Mahavishnu Orchestra.
 Ralph Towner was perhaps the first to use acoustic twelve-string guitar extensively in jazz ("The Moors", from Weather Report's I Sing the Body Electric, Columbia, 1972), and Larry Coryell and Philip Catherine made extensive use of acoustic twelve string in alternate tunings at the 1975 Montreux Jazz Festival, later releasing some of the material on their 1976 Twin House album.

 Metheny used a twelve-string guitar on his debut album, Bright Size Life (1976), including alternate tuning on "Sirabhorn", and on later albums ("San Lorenzo", from Pat Metheny Group and Travels).

 Use of hollow-body electric guitars

 At the age of 12, Metheny bought a natural finish Gibson ES-175 that he played throughout his early career, until it was retired in 1995.
 After his first tour of Japan in 1978, he began an association with Ibanez guitars, who have since produced a range of PM signature models.

 Personal life

-Pat Metheny lives in New York City with his wife, Latifa (née Azhar) and three children.
+Metheny is the younger brother of jazz flugelhornist Mike Metheny.
+He lives in New York City with his wife, Latifa (née Azhar), and three children.
 Latifa has been credited for album photography.

-Metheny was in a relationship with Sônia Braga.
+Metheny was once in a relationship with Sônia Braga.

+Due to an unscheduled medical procedure he had to interrupt his concerts in China in May 2025.